Availity/availity-react/packages/docs/source/form/date/components/date-field.md

 The name of the class for the label.
 Will be passed to the `className` prop of the label in the field.

 ### `labelHidden?: boolean`
 Used to control if the label is displayed.
-When set to `true`, the `<Label>` in the field won't be rendered.
+When set to `true`, the label in the field won't be visible.

 ### `labelAttrs?: React.HTMLAttributes<HTMLLabelElement>`
 Pass additonal attributes to the label